TomasHubelbauer/screenshot-shortcuts/readme.md

 - <kbd>Win+G</kbd>: open Gamebar with access to existing recordings
 - <kbd>Win+Shift+S</kbd>: Snip & Sketch

+### PowerPoint

+PowerPoint has a screen recording functionality built-in.
+You always have to start up PowerPoint and create a new blank presentation for it to work.
+Go to the Insert ribbon tab and select Screen Recording.
+From there either use the UI or these keyboard shortcuts:

+- <kbd>Win+Shift+A</kbd>: select screen area recording
+- <kbd>Win+Shift+F</kbd>: select full screen recording
+- <kbd>Win+Shift+U</kbd>: do not record sound
+- <kbd>Win+Shift+O</kbd>: do not record cursor
+- <kbd>Win+Shift+R</kbd>: start/pause/resume recording
+- <kbd>Win+Shift+Q</kbd>: stop recording

+The recording UI will hide unless pinned, to make it show, move the mouse cursor to 0, 0.

+After finishing the recording, it will get inserted into the current slide.
+To save the media file alone, right-click on it and select Save Media As.

 ### Cropping

 Use the Snip & Sketch for rectangular, free-form, window or full-screen snip.
 Or